Simone-Riso/Simone-Riso/README.md

 📦 Toolbox

+Version Control Sistem: Git, GitHub.
-Learning: Java
+Learning: Java, Phyton.
+Learned: Javascript, NodeJS, C, HTML.

 ✨ Fun Facts

-I really like Japan and is my dream to visit it one day.
+I really like Japan culture and is my dream to visit Japan one day.
 For the weebs, my favourite anime is boku no hero academia, and my favourite manga is Planetes 🪐🪐🪐.